corrupteddrive/corrupteddrive/README.md

 Hey!

-Just a weeb that likes to program in his spare time.
+Just a weeb that likes to do shit sometimes.
 You can check out my dotfiles [here](https://github.com/corrupteddrive/dotfiles).